sumcoinwallet/sumcoinwallet-ios/README.md

 ### Building & Developing Litewallet for iOS:
 ***Installation on jailbroken devices is strongly discouraged.***

 Any jailbreak app can grant itself access to every other app's keychain data.
-This means it can access your wallet and steal your Litecoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.
+This means it can access your wallet and steal your Sumcoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.

 1. Download and install Cocoapods to your Mac computer: `sudo gem install cocoapods`
 2. Download and install the latest version of [Xcode](https://developer.apple.com/xcode/)